mosh666/PSmediaManager/docs/modules.md

 - Keep cross-cutting concerns (logging, UI) out of the core.
 - Add new services under `Classes/Services` when logic grows beyond simple functions.
+- Use `Write-PSmmHost` (exported from the core module) instead of raw `Write-Host` so shutdown messaging, analyzer suppressions, and UI parity remain intact.

 ## PSmm.Logging